luciangreen/Daily-Regimen/README.md

 * Prepare bots for Lucian Academy.
 They are given 50 As for meditation, etc.

-* In the folder that `GitHub/Daily-Regimen` is in, copy and paste the contents of `la_com_bot_prep.txt` into the terminal.
+* In the folder that `GitHub` is in (containing `Daily-Regimen`), copy and paste the contents of `la_com_bot_prep.txt` into the terminal.
 It is NOT a shell script, because it enters user input through the script.

 # la_com.txt

 * Do work for Lucian Academy.
 A new student may start (given a coin toss) and old students may complete an essay (from short-course to PhD, given a coin toss) and possibly graduate.

-* In the `Lucian-Academy` folder, copy and paste the contents of `la_com.txt` into the terminal.
+* In the folder that `GitHub` is in (containing `Lucian-Academy`), copy and paste the contents of `la_com.txt` into the terminal.
 It is NOT a shell script, because it enters user input through the script.